10 Famous Vietnamese Musicians in the 20th Century

 Van Cao Composer.
 Photo: Bao dien tu Dan Sinh

 Van Cao Musician (1923-1995) is a legendary musician from Vietnam.
 He is the author of the song Tien Quan Ca – the national anthem of Vietnam.
-Besides being a musician, Van Cao is also a painter and poet with many valuable works.
+Besides being a musician, Van Cao is a painter and poet with many valuable works.

 After joining the Viet Minh, Van Cao wrote Tien Quan Ca, Truong Ca Song Lo (Lo River Long Song), Tien Ve Hanoi (Going to Hanoi), etc., becoming a typical musician of the resistance music genre.